 Kristie’s insights into the world of credit management shed light on the evolving challenges and opportunities in the industry.
 Her emphasis on relationship building and adaptability in the face of changing technologies and regulations provides a valuable perspective for both veterans and newcomers to the field.
 Kristie's journey from architectural aspirations to credit management success is a testament to the possibilities that can unfold in one's career journey.

-If you are looking for further advice on your career or career progression, reach out to me here for a confidential conversation.
+If you are looking for further advice on your career or career progression, reach out to our team of expert consultants here for a confidential conversation.

 Watch our video series discussing these points, in our video library.